mitch-keenan/konamacona.github.io/_posts/2018-11-13-mac-utilities.md

 >Picture in Picture for your Mac

 Fenetré allows you to open an always-on-top window containing any webpage or app.
-It allows variable opacity for this window and also can hide an area surrounding your cursor (what's happening in the image) so that you can access content behind the window.
-This is extremely useful for doing video courses, and general multi-tasking.
+It allows variable opacity for this window and also can hide an area surrounding your cursor (This is what's happening in the image above) so that you can access content behind the window.
+It's been is extremely useful for doing video courses, and general multi-tasking.

 Get it [here](https://xn--fent-ipa.re/).